2009 Michigan Wolverines football team: Western Michigan

-Vs. Notre Dame
+No. 18 Notre Dame

 In week 2, Michigan renewed their long-time rivalry with the visiting Notre Dame Fighting Irish.
 On the opening drive, Notre Dame drove the field for an unsuccessful field goal attempt.
 Michigan scored first late in the first quarter when Brandon Minor ran in a 2-yard TD.
 Notre Dame responded with a field goal by Nick Taush.
 Less than twenty seconds later, however, Michigan answered another touchdown on a 94-yard kickoff return by Darryl Stonum.
 Notre Dame came back to take the lead in the second quarter with back-to-back touchdown passes, 4 yards to Golden Tate and 11 yards to Michael Floyd.
 After another three-and-out by Michigan, the Irish made their way down the field but were stopped by the Wolverine defense, forcing them to kick a 42-yard field goal.
 Michigan got the ball back with less than 4 minutes in the half and marched down the field, but with little time left on the clock they had to settle to end the first half with a 39-yard field goal.

 Michigan dominated the third quarter, constantly stopping the Irish and controlling the ball most of the period.
 The Wolverines scored the only points of the quarter on a 3-yard TD pass to Kevin Koger.
 Early in the fourth quarter, after another three-and-out by Notre Dame, Forcier ran in a TD himself from 31 yards out on 4th and 3.
 Notre Dame came back later in the quarter, starting with a 21-yard touchdown pass to Tate.
 Following the touchdown the Irish attempted and failed to score a two-point conversion, leaving themselves down five.
 After Michigan had an unsuccessful drive, Notre Dame took the lead with a 2-yard TD run by Armando Allen, who then scored on their second 2-point conversion attempt, putting the Irish ahead with less than 5 minutes remaining.
 Michigan responded by marching the length of the field, consuming most of the remaining time.
 They eventually found themselves 5 yards away from the goal line with 22 seconds left.
 Two plays later the Wolverines would score the game-winning touchdown on a 5-yard pass from Forcier to Greg Mathews.

 The victory gave the Wolverines their first 2–0 start since 2006.
 Michigan's all-time record versus Notre Dame improved to 21–15–1 as a result of the victory.
 This was the highest scoring game in the history of the rivalry, with a total of 72 points between the teams.